1. Meyler Cup. For First XIs of clubs playing in the Premier and Division 1 and up to 4 Lancashire based Westmorland League teams.

 If still equal, the match shall be a tie and shall be decided by a bowl out or coin toss and not replayed.

 7b.
-In the Meyler Cup Competition throughout and in the Semi-finals and Finals of the Loxham and Crabtree Cups, where weather intervenes to reduce the number of overs after play has commenced in either the 1st or 2nd innings, Duckworth Lewis on Play Cricket (DL) will be used to calculate revised scores, as laid down in Appendix E. of the main rules.
+In the Meyler Cup Competition throughout and in the Semi-finals and Finals of the Loxham and Crabtree Cups, where weather intervenes to reduce the number of overs after play has commenced in either the 1st or 2nd innings, Duckworth Lewis (Standard) G200 on Play Cricket will be used will be used to calculate revised scores, as laid down in Appendix E. of the main rules.
 The requirement to play at least 20 overs will still apply unless a result has earlier been reached.

 8. If a result is not possible on the nominated day due to bad weather the tie will be decided on the day by a bowl out or coin toss.
 There will not be a reserve day for any tie bar the semi-final and final of the cup competitions.